Carer's Leave Act 2023

 Overview

-The Carer's Leave Bill proposes to introduce a new statutory right to unpaid carer's leave for employees in the UK.
-This leave would allow employees to take time off work to care for dependants with long-term care needs, without fear of losing their job.
+The Carer's Leave Bill proposes to introduce a new statutory right to unpaid carer's leave for employees in the UK to care for dependants with long-term care needs.
+This leave would be a minimum of one week per year, with further details to be set out in regulations.

 Description

-- Entitlement: Employees will be entitled to at least one week of unpaid carer's leave per 12-month period to care for a dependant (spouse, civil partner, child, parent, or someone reasonably reliant on them) with a long-term care need (illness, injury, disability, or age-related care).
+Employees will be eligible if they need to care for a dependant who is a spouse, civil partner, child, parent, or someone reasonably relying on the employee for care, and who has a long-term care need (illness, injury, disability, or age-related care).

 Government Spending